This chocolate cake is grain-free, gluten-free, Paleo-friendly and delicious. It’s a delicious way to satisfy your Paleo sweet tooth.

 Nutrition information is an approximation.

 - If you use a springform pan, be sure to place a baking sheet or something else underneath it.
 Some of the oil may leak out.

 - If available, try using a liquefied coconut oil – the variety that stays liquid at room temperature.
 The coconut oil that I used firms up when cold; therefore when I added cold eggs some of the oil solidified.
 That was okay because once it starting baking it melted.
 (Perhaps that is why my springform pan leaked a little.)

 - Be patient.
 Maybe it’s because my oven needs to be replaced, but it took about 37 minutes for the cake to bake in my oven.

 Juli and George have quite a few recipes for chocolate goodies on their blogs.
-In the future I hope to try:
+Some recipes that I am looking forward to making are:

 - Soft & Chewy Double Chocolate Cookies

 - Cookie Pie Ice Cream Bites (I could go for these right now!)